 - Setting clear limits to the permissions regular users in certain systems have,

 - Beefing up password security (letters, numbers, symbols, case sensitivity, frequent changes).

 These measures will always be inconvenient for users and administrators alike.
 Some will almost inevitably get complacent, and if anything is certain, it is that human error and complacency are still the cyber attackers’ most effective weapons.

 Multifactor authentication (MFA) – a combination of passwords, readable key cards, temporary codes sent by text message, etc. – may be a promising defense, as they significantly increase security while potentially feeling less onerous to users and local admins.

 One of the more important measures employers should take for employees other than MFA is Security Awareness Training (SAT).
-SAT should be consistent, ongoing, interactive, and challenging training that offer penetration testing.
+SAT should be consistent, ongoing, interactive, and challenging training that offers penetration testing.
 There should also be real consequences for not keeping up on training.
 This will keep employees aware and vigilant.
 You can request more info for SAT here.